RpxdYTX/setup-cargo-bin/README.md

 # Example
  The [test action](.github/workflows/test-action.yml) for this repository is a good example of how to use this workflow, all it requires is this execution:

+ ## Quick Note:
+  The test action installs [`cross`](https://crates.io/crates/cross) which is licensed under the MIT License or Apache 2.0 License, `cross` is only used as a test in that workflow.
+The same applies for the upcoming example where [`cargo-modules`](https://crates.io/crates/cargo-modules) licensed under the MPL license is used, all of their rights reserved.

+ Now back to the example:

  ```yaml
  - uses: actions/setup-cargo-bin@v1
    with: